 If, however, one rider and their horse do 'part company' you will have to take a quick assessment of the situation.
 Sometimes riders are lucky enough hold onto the reins, dust themselves off and remount.
 If they're a bit shaky after the fall, it's a good idea to dismount your own horse and steady theirs as they mount up.
 However, in the case of a really bad fall, you need to look after the rider first.
 Even if the horse leaves the scene, you will have to wait until you check to see if the rider is okay before retrieving the horse.
 If the rider needs first-aid or medical attention, see to this first.
 Carrying a cell phone while riding can be a huge help, as can letting someone know what your planned route is.
 This way help and emergency crews can find you quickly.

 If the Horse Leaves

 Only after the rider is looked after is it time to look to the horse.
-If the horse has left the scene, it will likely find its way home.
+If the horse has left the scene, it may simply find its way home.
 If not, the loose horse may seek companionship and safety near other horses or even other livestock.
 If the horse isn't found quickly, notify authorities, providing clear photos and a description.
 Begin your search at the place the horse was last seen.
 Notify anyone living in the vicinity and leave your contact information with them.
 Searchers should have halters and leads as the loose horse’s bridle may have come off.